awesome-pro/neon-website/content/docs/guides/netlify-functions.md

 netlify dev
 ```

 The Netlify CLI will print the local server URL where your site is running.
-Open the URL in your browser to see the coffee blends fetched from your Neon database.
+Open the URL in your browser to see the coffee blends fetched from your Unique database.

 ### Deploying your Netlify Site and Function